anttisalonen/progbook/rst/strong.rst

 What could statically, strongly typed languages improve on compared to the above?

-Python and Javascript are fairly concise but, when compared to C, have some characteristics that can be perceived as disadvantages:
+Python and JavaScript are fairly concise but, when compared to C, have some characteristics that can be perceived as disadvantages:

-* The performance of Python and Javascript is generally not as good as C and much of this is due to dynamic typing, although there are optimisations that can be done to alleviate this (for example *JIT*, or just-in-time compilation, where parts of a program can be compiled during execution after the runtime has collected data on which type is typically associated with each variable)
+* The performance of Python and JavaScript is generally not as good as C and much of this is due to dynamic typing, although there are optimisations that can be done to alleviate this (for example *JIT*, or just-in-time compilation, where parts of a program can be compiled during execution after the runtime has collected data on which type is typically associated with each variable)
 * There's arguably more room for error with dynamic typing; errors that could be caught before running the program may cause a run time error during execution

-On the other hand, C has some characteristics that can be perceived as disadvantages compared to Python and Javascript:
+On the other hand, C has some characteristics that can be perceived as disadvantages compared to Python and JavaScript:

 * C is fairly verbose; based on the number of lines already there's arguably more effort required in C to achieve the same behaviour
 * C is not memory safe, opening the possibility of nasty memory related bugs and security holes